 The two days of focused interaction provided a vital networking opportunity, both for the students and members of the Fujitsu team.
 ‘The creativity, inter-disciplinary collaboration, productivity, enthusiasm and excitement of the event is what was most notable’, explained Tim Corvin, who directed and managed the event.

 The collaboration offered Fujitsu an opportunity to experience the innovative design methods that take place at the RCA.
 For the College, the hackathon provided the basis for building a longer-term relationship with Fujitsu.

-“We were delighted to give the Fujitsu team a taster of what our students are capable of achieving in the commercial world and hope this will give Fujitsu employees the confidence to achieve their ambitious vision for the future of connected technology.”Head of Programme, IDE
+“We were delighted to give the Fujitsu team a taster of what our students are capable of achieving in the commercial world and hope this will give Fujitsu employees the confidence to achieve their ambitious vision for the future of connected technology.”Head of Programme, Innovation Design Engineering

 “It was wonderful to hear the feedback from my colleagues from all parts of our business, expressing their amazement at how much they had achieved in such a short space of time.
 They were especially inspired by the creative, technical and practical skills of IDE students and graduates.”Fujitsu